CodeBonker/pdf-outlines-generator-final/README.md

 - [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) for OCR functionality
 - [pdf2image](https://github.com/Belval/pdf2image) for PDF to image conversion

+## 🔹 Note on Round 1B

+This repository currently contains only the Round 1A solution.
+Round 1B will be added once the second stage is unlocked or instructions are provided.

 ---

 **Ready to extract PDF outlines! 📄✨**